kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 h_L=0.018\times \frac{100~\m}{0.1223~\m}\times \frac{\left(5~\m/\s\right)^2}{2(9.81~\m/s^2)}=18.8~\m
 $$

+The energy loss is about four times smaller than the previous example of glycerin where the flow was laminar at the same velocity.
+Less energy is dissipated because the viscosity of turpentine is lower.

-If I used the <a href="https://kdusling.github.io/teaching/Applied-Fluids/FrictionFactor.html">only Darcy friction factor calculator</a> I get $f=0.01711$, close to the value of $f=0.018$ we read off the Moody diagram.
+Alternatively an <a href="https://kdusling.github.io/teaching/Applied-Fluids/FrictionFactor.html">online Darcy friction factor calculator</a> could be used.
+Entering the Reynolds number and roughness from above results in a friction factor $f=0.017$, close to the value of $f=0.018$ found from the Moody diagram.

 </div>

 # Hydraulic Diameter